Best Winter Treks in Nepal

 Another short and moderately difficult trek in the Langtang Region is the Langtang Valley Trek.
 This trek offers you a unique combination of natural beauty and cultural exploration.
 You can witness the stunning Langtang Ri, Ganjala Peak, and surrounding mountains.
 Also, experiencing the Tibetan-inspired culture and traditions can add more depth to your adventure.

 With a higher altitude of over 5,000 meters, this trek can be quite challenging if you do not have prior trekking experience.
 Also, the cold temperatures below -10 degrees can be quite difficult for you.
-It is highly recommended you not trek in January if you want to enhance your safety and do not have proper trekking experiences.
+It is highly recommended that you do not trek in January if you want to enhance your safety and do not have a proper trekking experience.

 Everest View Trek